 With the renovation market booming, it is no surprise that investors are looking for financing for homes and other properties they wish to refurbish and subsequently sell.

-In order for a property to qualify for a traditional mortgage, it must be deemed as habitable, meaning the building must be wind and water tight and have a fully functioning bathroom and kitchen.
+In order for a property to qualify for a traditional mortgage, it must be deemed habitable.
+This means the building must be wind—and water-tight and have a fully functioning bathroom and kitchen.

 Since a conventional mortgage is not an option for these types of renovation properties, investors will need to seek out financing for their project using other methods.